open-sauced/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 ##### Highlights Dashboard

-The "Highlights" dashboard gives you a list of the highlights that the contributors listed on your page have created.
+The Highlights dashboard gives you a list of the highlights that the contributors listed on your page have created.
 This is a great way to see what other contributors are up to and to show them support.

 ?> To learn and understand more about the data provided, see [Understanding Contributor Insights Data](https://docs.opensauced.pizza/maintainers/understanding-contribs-insights/).